MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityCustomAuthenticationExtension.md

 `CLIENTCONFIGURATION <IMicrosoftGraphCustomExtensionClientConfiguration>`: customExtensionClientConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[MaximumRetries <Int32?>]`: The max number of retries that Azure AD will make to the external API.
+  - `[MaximumRetries <Int32?>]`: The max number of retries that Microsoft Entra ID makes to the external API.
 Values of 0 or 1 are supported.
-If null, the default for the service will apply.
+If null, the default for the service applies.
-  - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Azure AD will wait for a response from the external app before it shuts down the connection.
+  - `[TimeoutInMilliseconds <Int32?>]`: The max duration in milliseconds that Microsoft Entra ID waits for a response from the external app before it shuts down the connection.
 The valid range is between 200 and 2000 milliseconds.
-If null, the default for the service will apply.
+If null, the default for the service applies.

 ## RELATED LINKS